thegooddocsproject/templates/reference/about-reference.md

 For example, the example included in the more specific `api-reference` template type in this repository describes how you would structure an API endpoint.
 This reference structure is prescriptive, but only relevant for this documentation type.

-In most cases your content will take on a tabular format of some type.
+In most cases, your content will take on a tabular format of some type.
 It is often easier to present reference style information in a table.

 Here are some overall suggestions about how you can structure your reference articles.